jordantryon/SA-Hydroponic/README.md

 4. If problem persists, please send an Email to SAverticalfarm@gmail.com for further assistance.

 ## Major Feature List
+- [x] Automatically have machine cycle through trays and stop for watering.
 - [x] Collect sensor data from farm enclosure.
 - [x] Print data to screen for operator information, errors, and debugging.
 - [x] Log data into a database system.